-Dean Daley's five favourite things of 2021
+Dean Daley's favourite things of 2021

-So 2021 wasn’t as good as we’d hoped, but still better than the crap that was 2020.
-It had some good parts, and finally, being vaccinated helped a lot; however, 2019 was still much better.
+While 2021 wasn’t as good as we’d hoped, it was still better than the crap year that was 2020.
+It had some good parts, and finally getting vaccinated helped a lot; however, 2019 was still much better.

 Anyways, let’s stop talking about the year that was 2021 and talk about my favourite content I consumed this year.
-I mainly wanted to talk about the anime I watched this year, but I didn’t want to seem TOO weeby.
+As always, I mainly want to talk about the anime I watched this year, but I also don’t want to seem too weeby.

 Favourite Game

-Let’s talk about games because I barely do those anymore.
+Let’s talk about games because I barely play them anymore.
 So honestly, my favourite title this year was probably Elden Ring, but considering it was just a tiny preview of the entire game that doesn’t launch until next year, I’ll save my love until the full release.

 Skipping past Elden Ring, my favourite title that was fully released this year was Deathloop.
 I was surprised by how much I enjoyed playing this game.